gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Adapting a vernacular of different phases is a common practice.
 As we can see from NIST publications like 800-115, similar analysis mechansims might divide up an operation into four phases; \[[36]\] some other evaluators might use five or more. \[[26]\]  So long as we can be clear with our recipients, the breaking up of the anaylsis into phases may not matter.

+As we go through some of the phases of the hack, we'll cover some of the NIST-style Discovery and Attack cycles.
+In retrospect, this fit a chronology of our actual actions better than the Kill Chain style of analysis.
+So, as some of the Discovery and Attack cycles build up information, we'll see them grouped together in some subsections of the Kill Chains.

+The Planning phase of the penetration testing methodology was almost nonexistent.
+We decided not to consult any in-depth directions because in the past those seemed to spoil the discovery.
+The plans were boiled down to three simple rules:
+- Do not read the directions.
+- Always read the references.
+- Wait two days before deciding to give in and read the answer.

+Those rules held.
+Likewise, our reporting phase is just this blog entry.
+By the time we got through the exercise, we had about five distinct Discovery and Attack cycles that were naturally following the suggested pattern of discovery, attack, and additional discovery.

-Later on, I would like to see if we can actually make modifications to repair, modify, or defend that VM, after our penetrations.
-For now, that goal will have to remain part of our ambitions, as we work through getting in to the box and learning about the website that's covered in the VM.
+Early on, we wanted to see if we could actually make modifications to repair, modify, or defend that VM, after our penetrations.
+In the beginning, that goal had to remain part of our ambitions, as we worked through getting in to the box and learning about the website that's covered in the VM.
+This first step of vulnerability scanning began our first Discovery and Attack cycle.

 ## Vulnerability Scanning "Bad Store"
 To support a Reconnaissance phase, we conducted four kinds of vulnerability scans.
 Two were Nessus scans (basic network and web applications); one was a collection on `nmap` scans of TCP and UDP protocol ports; another was a `nikto` scan.
 We also did some manual observation of the website (directory traversal and simple injection probing), and a `sqlmap` scan; those will be covered separately.
 It's obvious that this was very noisy reconnaissance; but, there are no points for stealth going against a home lab VM.
 Let's look at what we can learn from these scans.

-### Nessus scans for the site
+### `Nessus` scans for the site
 Given some basic directions for running a Nessus scan,  \[2\] we ran a couple of them against the "Bad Store" VM.
 A quick skimming of those results showed several OpenSSL-related vulnerabilities; that's when we began to see how many of the vulns might be historic.
 Also listed was a vuln related to an old Apache version.

 Copies of the Nessus scan results that we ran against the VM are available through these links:
 - [PDF of Nessus scan using the Basic Network scan type](https://github.com/gladiola/blackmagic/blob/Demo/agkistrodon/contortix/Penelope/BadStore/Nessus/salvage13_BasicNetwork_BadStore_ya6pkz.pdf)
 - [PDF of Nessus scan using the Web Application scan type](https://github.com/gladiola/blackmagic/blob/Demo/agkistrodon/contortix/Penelope/BadStore/Nessus/salvage13_BadStore_Web_e1yrt4.pdf)

 We clicked around some to look up those vulnerabilities on hyperlinks related to the Tenable website; while well supported with CVE documentation and the like, there were easier to exploit possibilties likely.
-For the time being, we turned our attention over to some of the other vuln scans like `nmap`.
+We continued with some of the other vuln scans like `nmap`.

-### nmap scan for TCP, UDP, and versions
+### `nmap` scan for TCP, UDP, and versions
 Our collection of `nmap` scans were done to find TCP and UDP ports that might be open.
 The scans were run with code like:

 {% highlight shell %}